TrueCrypt: Identifying TrueCrypt volumes

 When analyzed, TrueCrypt volumes appear to have no header and contain random data.
 TrueCrypt volumes have sizes that are multiples of 512 due to the block size of the cipher mode and key data is either 512 bytes stored separately in the case of system encryption or two 128 kB headers for non-system containers.
 Forensics tools may use these properties of file size, apparent lack of a header, and randomness tests to attempt to identify TrueCrypt volumes.
 Although these features give reason to suspect a file to be a TrueCrypt volume, there are, however, some programs which exist for the purpose of securely erasing files by employing a method of overwriting file contents, and free disk space, with purely random data (i.e. "shred" & "scrub"), thereby creating reasonable doubt to counter pointed accusations declaring a file, made of statistically random data, to be a TrueCrypt file.

 If a system drive, or a partition on it, has been encrypted with TrueCrypt, then only the data on that partition is deniable.
-When the TrueCrypt boot loader replaces the normal boot loader, an offline analysis of the drive can positively determine that a TrueCrypt boot loader is present and so lead to the logical inference that a TrueCrypt partition is also present.
-Even though there are features to obfuscate its purpose (i.e. displaying a BIOS-like message to misdirect an observer such as, "Non-system disk" or "disk error"), these reduce the functionality of the TrueCrypt boot loader and do not hide the content of the TrueCrypt boot loader from offline analysis.
+When the TrueCrypt bootloader replaces the normal bootloader, an offline analysis of the drive can positively determine that a TrueCrypt bootloader is present and so lead to the logical inference that a TrueCrypt partition is also present.
+Even though there are features to obfuscate its purpose (i.e. displaying a BIOS-like message to misdirect an observer such as, "Non-system disk" or "disk error"), these reduce the functionality of the TrueCrypt bootloader and do not hide the content of the TrueCrypt bootloader from offline analysis.
 Here again, the use of a hidden operating system is the suggested method for retaining deniability.